 The number of useful lumens is defined as the light that falls within a 90-degree cone.

 As a rough guide, 300-400 lumens per square metre is recommended as a good ambient lighting level in a kitchen or hallway, rising to 700-800 per square metre if you have a worktop area that you want to be lit more brightly.

 Halogens tend to spill more light outside the 90-degree cone than LEDs, as they have a filament rather than a single point from which the light is produced, as with an LED.
-This is difficult to see with the eye, but is something to consider if you'd like to use spotlights to pick out a particular surface or if you want a more diffused light spread.
+This is difficult to see with the eye but is worth bearing in mind if you currently use halogens, as you may see the spread of light change when you move to LEDs.

-LED spots cost more than halogens to buy, so any failures can be extremely annoying and costly to replace.
-Our durability testing has found that most LEDs last the distance, as claimed.
-If you're having issues with early LED failures it could well be due to issues with incompatible dimmer switches or your electrical setup – so it’s worth investigating possible causes before giving up on LEDs, as there is a good chance that it is not the LED that is the problem.
+LED spotlights cost more than halogens to buy, so any early failures can be extremely annoying and costly to replace.
+Our durability testing has found that most LEDs stand the test of time, as claimed.
+So if you're having issues with LED spotlight bulbs stopping working before they should, it could be due to issues with incompatible dimmer switches or your electrical setup.
+It’s worth investigating possible causes before giving up on LEDs, as there is a good chance that it is not the LED that is the problem.